asifthewebguy/wallpaper0-changer/README.md

 3. Choose a wallpaper style (Fill, Fit, Stretch, etc.)
 4. Click "Apply Selected Wallpaper" to set it as your desktop background
 5. Use the "Refresh" button to reload the image list from the API
+6. Use the "Compress Thumbnails" button to reduce disk space usage by compressing cached thumbnails

+### URL Protocol Support

+The application supports a custom URL protocol that allows you to change the wallpaper directly from a link:

+1. First, run the `install_protocol.bat` script to register the URL protocol
+2. Then you can use links like `wallpaper0-changer:UQ0VJ5GNQ1.jpg` to set a specific wallpaper
+3. You can create these links in:
+   - HTML documents: `<a href="wallpaper0-changer:UQ0VJ5GNQ1.jpg">Set Wallpaper</a>`
+   - Desktop shortcuts
+   - Other applications

+This feature allows you to quickly set wallpapers without opening the full application.

 ### Random Wallpaper Scheduler